Contents

 Snakes are cold-blooded, carnivorous reptiles that come in a variety of shapes and sizes.

-In East Africa, there are several species of snakes that are found in various habitats, from forests and grasslands to deserts and swamps.
+In East Africa, several snake species are found in various habitats, from forests and grasslands to deserts and swamps.

 In this article, we will discuss the different types of snakes found in East Africa and how to protect ourselves against them.